 From the Regional Supplement: Soils derived from red parent materials are a challenge for hydric soil identification because the red, iron-rich materials contain minerals that are resistant to weathering and chemical reduction under anaerobic conditions.
 This inhibits the formation of redoximorphic features and typical hydric soil morphology.
 These soils are found in scattered locations throughout the region in areas of Mesozoic geologic materials or alluvium derived from these formations, including the Great Lakes region and river valleys in Connecticut and Massachusetts.
-A transect sampling approach can be helpful in making a hydric soil determination in soils derived from red parent materials.
-This involves describing the soil profile in an obvious non-wetland location and an obvious wetland location to identify particular soil features that are related to the wetness gradient.
-Relevant features may include a change in soil matrix chroma (e.g., from 4 to 3) or the presence of redox depletions or reddish-black manganese Concentrations.
-(ACOE) Hydric soil indicators F8 (Redox Depressions), F12 (Iron-Manganese Masses), and F21 (Red Parent Material) may be useful in identifying hydric soils in areas with red parent materials.
+A transect sampling approach can be helpful in making a hydric soil profile in an obvious non-wetland location and an obvious wetland location to identify particular soil features that are related to the wetness gradient.
+Relevant features may include a change in soil matrix chroma (e.g., from 4 to 3) or the presence of redox depletions or reddish-black manganese Masses), and F21 (Red Parent Material) may be useful in identifying hydric soils in areas with red parent materials.

 BBNEP Note: DEP has not provided any morphological criteria for this difficult soil.
-For Red Parent Materials see ACOE indicators F21 and TF2.
-These difficult soils are not found in the Buzzards Bay watershed.
+For Red Parent Materials see ACOE indicator F21.
+These difficult soils are not found in the Buzzards Bay watershed